 Time of Games

-Game times will range from 5:45pm – 9:00 pm on Tuesdays or Thursdays.
-Sunday rainout times will range from 12:00pm – 9:00 pm.
-Game times may rotate from week to week depending on the number of teams and the availability of fields.
+Weekday game times will range from 5:45pm-9:00pm on Tuesday, Wednesday or Thursday.
+Younger divisions will receive priority on early game times.
+Game times may rotate from week to week depending on the number of teams in each division and the availability of fields.

 All league games will be played at the Mid America West Sports Complex – 20200 Johnson Drive Shawnee, KS 66218.
 Fields numbered 21 through 32.